 If you are looking for somewhere to stay in Luxor which will define your holiday experience in the best possible way – then your choice of accommodation in Luxor would have to be Mara House.

-Choosing your hotel is more important than most people realise.
+Choosing your hotel is more important than most people realize.
 To many the hotel is just a place to sleep, leave your bags and crash after spending the day on the all-important sightseeing and exploring.

 YOUR HOTEL CAN DEFINE YOUR HOLIDAY EXPERIENCE